Small Post on Solo Play & Motivation

 Then, maybe multiple characters, from the very start!
 Gives me some flexibility to bounce around if I'm not feeling like a particular area or gameplay.
 Maybe they link up, maybe they don't.
 Characters become little POV cameras for the bigger show, (whatever that is).

 Flavor, and lots of it.
 Knock out some conceptual writing and put together some mood boards.
 I do this for scenarios I'm writing, modules I'm running, and pretty much any creative project I start up now, why not for solo play?
+The best session I've had was from leaning into atmosphere and mood alone, so in-session play can hang out there and that's enough.
+Sit in a bar.
+Toss and turn on a spongy rack-mattress.
+Wait for assignment in the crews' lounge amid the baked-in smell of cheap coffee.
+And so on.

 Some detailed sandbox maps, some factions, some important NPCs.
 Previously, I've tried putting everything in a single logbook, which works great for portability, but in play means I'm flipping back and forth between the active log and the scenario map or any world information.
 Should probably separate the two, either with loose maps and play materials, or a notebook or binder that has all the setting and scenario information in it, that way I can reference both at once.